It's right in the thick of a hot, wet summer in Cambodia and you should definitely consider wearing cool clothing to combat the heat.

 As far as conservative dress is concerned - it's not as strict as you might think.
 Locals tend to dress very conservatively, especially women - but if you wear reasonably modest attire you wont have any real trouble.
 T-shirts, cropped pants or decent lenth shorts are perfectly acceptable.
 If you wear attire that isn't too short or revealing you will be fine - the only time you should really ramp up the modesty is when visiting a temple, shrine or holy site.

-Jesse - World Nomads almost 7 years ago
+Jesse - World Nomads over 7 years ago

 Cool linen or natural fibre only, nothing man made unless you get something specialised that draws the sweat away from your skin.